pulasthi-ranabahu/Pinnacle_Labs_Cyber_Security/README.md

 This repository is your one-stop resource for completing the Pinnacle Labs internship tasks.
 Each script is designed for practical learning, security research, and demonstration.
-You can use these tools individually or as part of a larger security toolkit[1][2].
+You can use these tools individually or as part of a larger security toolkit.

 ---